AviatrixSystems/Docs/HowTos/FAQ.rst

 ##############

 However, when deploying a `AWS Global Transit Network solution <https://aws.amazon.com/answers/networking/aws-global-transit-network/>`_, a vendor gateway must be deployed on a public subnet in the Transit VPC.
 This is true for all vendor appliances on the AWS marketplace.
-This is because the vendor gateway in the Transit VPC establishes IPSEC tunnels with Spoke VPC over public IP address, whether or not the Spoke VPC deploys a vendor gateway or VGW.
+This is because the vendor gateway in the Transit VPC establishes IPsec tunnels with Spoke VPC over public IP address, whether or not the Spoke VPC deploys a vendor gateway or VGW.
 Another reason is the vendor gateway requires SSH access to configure its VPN tunnels.

-Note that this connectivity between Transit VPC and Spoke VPC, although using public IP addresses as IPSEC tunnel endpoints, does not imply that traffic between Transit VPC and Spoke VPC go through the Internet.
+Note that this connectivity between Transit VPC and Spoke VPC, although using public IP addresses as IPsec tunnel endpoints, does not imply that traffic between Transit VPC and Spoke VPC go through the Internet.
 AWS recognizes that it owns these public IP addresses and therefore always tries to route the traffic through its own backbone network without ever going out to Internet.